 The nursery stock distribution pathway has the potential for pests and diseases to be rapidly spread throughout summerfruit production sites across New Zealand.
 Plant producers (eg nurseries) have a critical role to play in our industry's biosecurity management.
 The following guidelines may help you minimise the potential risks to your orchard posed by the introduction of new propagation material.

-Always obtain nursery stock from a trusted and reputable source.
-Currently there is no national certification scheme for summerfruit nurseries, so in the absence of certified plant producers, growers should source plant material only from nurseries that are able to demonstrate they have measures in place to prevent the spread of pests and diseases.

-The Ministry for Primary Industries, with the support of industries, is currently developing the Plant Producers Biosecurity Scheme (PPBS), which is a certification-based approach to nursery biosecurity management, aiming to be introduced in 2020.
-For more information on this nursery certification scheme please visit www.nzppi.co.nz.

-A visual inspection does not ensure plant material health since many viruses may show no symptoms during the first few years after infection.

-• Infected propagation material introduced as new plantings could infect your entire orchard in the long term through the action of vector insects.

-Ask your nursery for more detailed information regarding the source of budwood, the mother tree phytosanitary testing regime, and where possible, visit their facilities and foundation blocks to assess management practices.

-- Ensure traceability of all your plant material is well established across the supply chain and production processes.
-Keep records of where inputs were sourced from, as this will give you the ability to trace-back and trace-forward. - For more comprehensive information on planting and propagating material see the Nursery tree handling protocols and the Nursery tree checklist available on the Summerfruit NZ portal under Main Menu/Publications/Orchard management
+- Always obtain nursery stock from a trusted and reputable source.
+Currently there is no national certification scheme for summerfruit nurseries, so in the absence of certified plant producers, growers should source plant material only from nurseries that are able to demonstrate they have measures in place to prevent the spread of pests and diseases. - The Ministry for Primary Industries, with the support of industries, is currently developing the Plant Producers Biosecurity Scheme (PPBS), which is a certification-based approach to nursery biosecurity management, aiming to be introduced in 2020.
+For more information on this nursery certification scheme please visit www.nzppi.co.nz. - Use only clean propagation material independently tested free of pests and diseases. - A visual inspection does not ensure plant material health since many viruses may show no symptoms during the first few years after infection. - Infected propagation material introduced as new plantings could infect your entire orchard in the long term through the action of vector insects. - Ask your nursery for more detailed information regarding the source of budwood, the mother tree phytosanitary testing regime, and where possible, visit their facilities and foundation blocks to assess management practices. - Before transport to the orchard, check nursery trees thoroughly for symptoms of pests or diseases and randomly select a few trees to examine the root system as well. - Ensure traceability of all your plant material is well established across the supply chain and production processes.
+Keep records of where inputs were sourced from, as this will give you the ability to trace-back and trace-forward. - For more comprehensive information on planting and propagating material see the Nursery tree handling protocols and the Nursery tree checklist available on the Summerfruit NZ portal under Main Menu/Publications/Orchard management.